 Set in the province of Basilicata, in Southern Italy, neighboring the more famous Matera or Potenza, this is another reason why you should discover this area.

-The “palmenti”, “rutte” in the local dialect, are caves made inside the white stone, where they keep the wine.
+The “palmenti”, “rutte” in the local dialect, are caves made inside white stone, where they keep the wine.

 Pietragalla gets its name from the white stone the city has been built on – pietra gialla meaning just this “white stone”.
 It is a medieval town, where you should try the local traditional roll with lamb.